 Heavy trucks can cross the span only between 11:00 PM and 5:00 AM at a maximum speed of 30 MPH.
 A full ban on heavy trucks also was imposed on the nearby Bronx-Whitestone Bridge.

 A FIERY SCARE: On July 10, 2009, a three-alarm fire that started in scaffolding under a viaduct near the Queens shoreline closed the bridge for more than 12 hours.
 The scaffolding was erected in a repainting project and the intensity of the fire burned paint cans, protective netting, and the steel superstructure.
 Engineers determined that five of the six lanes (three Queens-bound and two Bronx-bound) were safe enough to reopen, but the right lane Bronx-bound and the northbound ramp from the Cross Island Parkway remained closed as they continued to assess the structural integrity of the fire-charred steel superstructure.
-Even as officials reopened the bridge, they kept it closed to all truck traffic until further notice.
+Even as officials reopened the bridge, they kept it closed to all truck traffic for two months.

 These photos from 2000 show the Throgs Neck Bridge (I-295) heading south from the Bronx into Queens.
 (Photos by Jim K. Georges.)